If you are a teen or young adult interested in AIRY, you probably have some questions. Here is some info.

 What kinds of art do you make in AIRY?

 AIRY is proud to offer a variety of expressive arts and is always open to new ideas.
-We paint, make collage, sculpt clay, build 3D objects, draw graffiti, animae, comic book or video game characters, knit, weave fabric, write poetry, songs, listen to and make music, watch movies, choreograph dance, shoot films and create digital stories.
+We paint, make collage, create digital art, sculpt clay, build 3D objects, draw graffiti, animae, comic book or video game characters, knit, weave fabric, write poetry, songs, listen to and make music, watch movies, choreograph dance, shoot films and more.

 Is it true you have events like art shows and poetry slams as part of AIRY?

 Yes.
-Check out our Events page and our Trending page in the menu!
+Check out our AIRY Calendar & Events page and our What’s Trending page in the menu!

 What if I’m not good at art?